Microsoft Database Guy

 I have a few blogs and sister sites that may be of interest…

 Since my interest in human evolution was rekindled by my eight-year old son on bonfire night, 1995, I have been a keen proponent of the so-called (but mislabeled in my opinion) “Aquatic Ape Hypothesis”.
 I returned to academia, did a Master’s Degree at UCL and then a PhD at UWA basically on the origin of human bipedalism.

-I have a waterside hypothesis of human evolution which I call “River Apes … Coastal People.”
+I have a model of waterside hypothesis of human evolution which I call “River Apes … Coastal People.”
 I have a couple of web sites and blogs on the subject.

 I love football and have written a blog from the last three major international tournaments…